Table of Contents

 Malayalam: Ala, Vatam, Vatavriksham, Peraal

 A huge evergreen tree with hanging aerial roots.
-Initially aerial roots are slender, but when enters the ground these become thick like pillars.
+Initially aerial roots are slender, when enters the ground these become thick like pillars.

 Leaves are large and oval.
 Deep green on above and pale green underneath.
 On breaking, milky sap comes out of these leaves.